Vyral/base-template/_posts/2018-08-22-we-want-to-deliver-a-teachers-survival-basket-to-1-deserving-educator-in-your-life.md

 You can nominate one of the great teachers in your life by liking our Facebook page, then commenting their name on our wall.
 We’ll announce the winning nominee on September 1 at 10 a.m., so don’t delay in sending us your pick.

-And it gets even better. **If your nominee was selected, you’ll accompany me on the Monday after we announced our winner (September 3)  to surprise them with the basket.**
+And it gets even better. **If your nominee was selected, you’ll accompany me on the Monday after we announced our winner (September 8) &nbsp;to surprise them with the basket.**

 We’re so excited to make the day of one educator a little brighter, so please help us make it happen by sending in your nomination and sharing this video with family and friends.